- May 12, 2014

 “The story lacks a strong emotional connection, and it doesn't delve as deep as it could into the themes it touches upon.”

-“The last tinker's story is pretty straightforward and even sometimes 'childlike' in its presentation which is a downside, dealing with issues like racism, sadness, anger, and fear which is good for kids but doesn't feel the same for adults.”
+“The story is very straightforward and even sometimes 'childlike' in its presentation, which is a downside, dealing with issues like racism, sadness, anger, and fear which is good for kids but doesn't feel the same for adults.”

 The Last Tinker: City of Colors